Home HeadphonesHeadphone Buying GuidesThe 5 Most Durable Headphones Of All Time

 It’s utilitarian, unique, and simplistic all at once.

-The headband padding, even despite resting on my head for what is perhaps hundreds of hours, still hasn’t flattened out in the slightest.
+The headband padding, even despite resting on my head for what is perhaps hundreds of hours, has only flattened a little.

-Yes, the velour padding is going to flatten out, but as mentioned earlier, you should be prepared to replace the pads every so often.
+Yes, the velour padding is going to flatten out, but as mentioned earlier, you should be prepared to replace the pads every so often, regardless.

 That just comes with the territory.